Capri205/OBJoinCommands/README.md

 the player name directly if you wish.
 I believe any command should be supported, but report any issues here or ob-mc.net discord.

-Compiled for 1.18 with Java 17, but should work with older versions (up to a point).
+Compiled for 1.19 with Java 17.